dennowiggle/Retro-PETER/Hardware/Analyzer/README.md

 2. Board design used KiCad 10.0

-3. Use sockets yo mount the PICO's so that they are elevated above the board for anyone wanting to try WiFi.
+3. Use sockets to mount the PICO's so that they are elevated above the board for anyone wanting to try WiFi.

 ## Notes for future
 1. Consider using 3 x individual Pico 10K pull-down resistors for
   - TRIG_CHA, TRIG_CHB, TRIG_CHC instead of R302 2.2K on TRIG.

 2. Consider replacing D201 with 3 schottky diodes to VSYS_A, VSYS_B, VSYS_B.
   - Provides option for manually sequencing power via each Pico USB connector.
   - Useful for getting same tty device name in Linux on each power on.

 ## Analyzer Board Pi Pico Channel Mapping to Signal and Pin Names
 The [gusmanb software](https://github.com/gusmanb/logicanalyzer) only has the choice of 16 pins for trigger.

 The table below has the middle PICO as the master.
-With the RCBUS backplane you can jumper the desired trigger signal to one of the unused pins. e.g. custom pins 41, analyzer channels 1.
+With the RCBUS backplane you can jumper the desired trigger signal to one of the unused pins. e.g. custom pin 41, analyzer channel 1.

  | Pico A       | Single A | Multi A | PETER Signal | RCBUS Pin | RCBUS Name  |